 Address: 2742 N Sierra Hwy, Bishop, CA 93514

-After a day of hard play, nothing is more relaxing than a soak in a hot mineral spring.
+Nothing is more relaxing after a day of hard play than a soak in a hot mineral spring.
 The hot springs of the Eastern Sierra are famous Bishop, California, tourist attractions.

 In the 1920 and 1930s, Keough’s was a world-class health and wellness resort that used geothermal spring water for healing.